MRizaF/MRizaF.github.io/README.md

 }
 ```

-* Last, I actually still trying to find the simplest way to substitute the clone and pop in the last, but I cant find anything near it.  :(
+* Last, I actually still trying to find the simplest way to substitute the clone and pop in the last, but I cant find anything like it.  :(